 Indiana Public Access Counselor.
 Complaint against City of South Bend for taking 3 years to provide a public records request under the APRA law.
 Files were never provided and Counselor agreed with me that such a long wait was "languishing" for years and completely unreasonable.
 Counselor rejected the City's demand that I or others must communicate by phone and remind local governments.
 Straw v.
 South Bend, 15-FC-139.
 06/03/2015.
 Was a 2015 AP wire story, in the Washington Times and other newspapers nationally, and covered on several TV stations.

 Cook County Circuit Court.
 Defamation, Illinois Human Rights Act, and retaliation claims.
 Straw v.
 Chamber, et. al., 120742 (Ill.
 Sup.
 Ct., 2016) After demanding handicap parking in Streamwood, the Chamber of Commerce and newspaper violated my human rights.
 One defendant has settled.
 About 150 handicapped spots lacking in Streamwood.
 Court of Appeals refused to consider handicap parking as a real estate matter, or the retaliation context as contributing to the malice of defendants.
 Petition for Leave to Appeal and Appendix filed with Illinois Supreme Court on 5/3/2016.
-My petition will likely be on the September docket of the Illinois Supreme Court.
+Appeal denied September 2016.

 U.S. District Court, Northern District of Illinois.
 Civil RICO claim, 18 U.S. Code §1964(c).
 Straw v.
 Kloecker, et. al., 14-C-1420 (ND Ill.
 2014).
 Claim based on protection of mental health information privacy from a newspaper trying to get Medicare claims information from a private citizen.
 I appealed this to the U.S. Court of Appeals for the Seventh Circuit, and then the U.S. Supreme Court 14-702.
 Straw v.
 Kloecker, et. al., 574 U.S. ___ (cert. denied 1/20/2015).
 My first appeal to the U.S. Supreme Court; I even cut the weird size paper for the appeal myself by hand.